-Stretching from the peaceful village of Luosto across the fells of a national park to the bustling resort village of Pyhä, there’s no better place for exploring the wilderness of Lapland via ski, fatbike, snowmobile or husky sledge.
+Stretching from the peaceful village of Luosto across the fells of a national park to the bustling resort in Pyhä, there’s no better place for exploring the whispering wilderness of Lapland via ski, fatbike, snowmobile or husky sledge.
 Come for a day and find your breath.
 Stay for a week, and you might find yourself.

 How to get here?